kaz3439/debugfile/README.md

 # Debugfile

-stores temporary file for debugging, based on ruby/mri/lib/tempfile.rb
+debugfile - stores temporary file for debugging, based on ruby/mri/lib/tempfile.rb

+You can store files in your tmporary directory orderd by date.
+For example, when you file uploader fails to complete uploading process, you can get the file for debug.
 ## Installation

 Add this line to your application's Gemfile: